MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-purview-checklist.md

     - Where is the data?
 Is it in the Cloud?
 Is it on-premises?
     - What types of data sources do you have in the organization? (e.g., Azure SQL DB, Amazon S3, on-premises SQL Servers, etc.)

 2. Define roles and responsibilities to build and manage a unified data governance solution.
-Consider the following sample roles:
+Consider the following roles for your organization:

     - Data Curators: Manage Classifications and Glossary Terms.
     - Data Readers: Require read-only access to Search and Insights Reports.
     - Data Source Administrators + Curators: Register and Scan Data Sources, Manage Catalog.